-such commonplace nowadays that most people never gave it a
+such commonplace nowadays that most people never give it a second

-department.
 The term DP still conjures up images of 132-column green bar fan-fold

-forms, teletype printers hammering away, banks of
+forms, teletype printers hammering away, banks of refrigerator-sized minicomputers

-gowns, thick glasses and pocket protectors.
-That was the era when only
+white gowns, thick glasses and pocket protectors.
+That was the era when

 title "DP Specialist" often meant data entry clerk, typing into a CRT

-PET, to TRS-80 and numerous other CP/M-based machines (including the
+][, to Commodore PET, to TRS-80 and numerous other CP/M-based machines

 In the early 80s, with the advent of viable

 microcomputer-based solutions, small enterprises, as well as individual

 departments within major corporations and government started to